 - Periodically holding Military Appreciation Days at LLoyd offices so that veterans, their spouses and other family members can receive appropriate coaching and mentoring for military-to-civilian transitions.

-- Offering free Veterans Employment workshops which include resume writing, interviewing, job search advice and and employment resources – and/or working with counselors in the community who serve the veteran population and offering our services as guest speakers to their clients.
+- Offering free Veterans Employment workshops or free Resume Review sessions which include resume writing, interviewing, job search advice and and employment resources – and/or working with counselors in the community who serve the veteran population and offering our services as guest speakers to their clients.

 - Inviting corporate clients to interview Veteran candidates at LLoyd locations or via Zoom Hiring Days and offer custom placement options for hiring Vets.

 - Participating in or sponsoring Job Fairs targeted at “Hiring Heroes” Veteran-based audiences.